MJoergen/HyperRAM/simulation/README.md

 and `C_HYPERRAM_PHASE` can be defined, just as in the [hardware top level file](../src/Example_Design/top.vhd#L40).
 In this way, the testbench provides the same tuning parameters as the hardware version.
+Read more [here](../src/hyperram#hyperram_iovhd) about the necessity to phase shift HyperRAM device relative to the FPGA.

 One extra feature of the testbench is the artificial insertion of board delay.
 It is expected that the physical hardware will introduce a non-trivial amount